workshopdemos/zowe-python/Instructions.md

 Using the ArgParse library will allow us to do that.

-[ArgParse](https://docs.python.org/3/library/argparse.html) is another library.
-This one works with command line arguments.
+[ArgParse](https://docs.python.org/3/library/argparse.html) is library that works with command line arguments.
 Instead of managing them manually, we can use a library and set up some simple rules.

 There's a section of code (lines 13-19).
 It is commented out (# in first column).
 Remove the comments.
 You can highlight the commands and press CTRL-/ (windows) or Command-/ (mac) and it will remove the comment block for you.